RONGDUGithub/CLBF_demonstration/README.md

-# LB_demonstration

-This is the MATLAB code and dataset corresponding to our paper.
-To run the program, click on the files demo.m or demo_sampling.m.

-The program's output consists of two matrices: mean_result, which represents the evaluation of the means, and distribution_result, which represents the cosine distance between the estimated stream and the original stream.

-For demo.m, each row corresponds to the results for different epsilon values, ranging from 0.5 to 3.
-Each column represents a different scheme, in the following order: naive, 1LB, FLB, CFLB, and ToPL.

-For demo_sampling.m, the columns represent the following schemes: naive, sampling, FLB, CFLB, FLB-S, and CFLB-S.
+Overview

+This code is written in MATLAB and contains two main experimental components, packaged separately in Nonsampling.zip and Sampling.zip, representing implementations without and with sampling schemes respectively.

+Non-sampling Implementation

+For the non-sampling version, extract Nonsampling.zip and run Main_execution_nosampling.m.
+The program will generate output files named in the format of Nonsampling_volume_w10.mat, where the filename indicates the data type and window size.
+Note that in this setting, the query size equals the window size.
+The results contain two variables: mean_result and distribution_result.
+Both variables are presented in 6x6 matrices, where each column corresponds to results for different epsilon values (ranging from 0.5 to 3) using the same method.
+The six methods, represented by rows, are SW-direct, IPP, APP, CAPP, BA-SW, and ToPL.

+Sampling Implementation

+For the sampling version, extract Sampling.zip and run Main_execution_sampling.m.
+The program will generate output files named in the format of Crowd_volume_w20_q20.mat, where the filename indicates the data type, window size, and query size.
+Similar to the non-sampling version, the results contain mean_result and distribution_result variables in 6x6 matrices.
+Each column represents results for different epsilon values (0.5 to 3) using the same method.
+The six methods, represented by rows, are SW-direct, APP, CAPP, Sampling, APP-S and CAPP-S.